Setting up Commercial Lease Agreements

 Inquire about smaller spaces first then move on to bigger ones.

-There are also some other items for tenants to consider before signing a commercial lease agreement, which can be repairs, insurance details, taxes and utilities.
+There are also some other items for tenants to consider before signing a commercial lease agreement:

 PATROLA LAW’S GOT YOUR BACK

-Due to the complex nature of commercial leases, it is suggested that tenants consult an expert, such as a business lawyer, before jotting down their signatures.
+Due to the complex nature of commercial leases, we recommend that tenants consult an expert, such as a business lawyer, before jotting down their signatures.

-Surrey BC lawyers at Patrola Law will be able to help tenants avoid deals that may potentially cause their businesses to incur unexpected or unnecessary costs, and thereby protect their best interests.
-We will also help tenants to negotiate the best possible lease deal.
-It would be always a good idea to seek legal advice before signing any commercial lease.
+Surrey BC business lawyers at Patrola Law will be able to help tenants avoid deals that may potentially cause their businesses to incur unexpected or unnecessary costs, and thereby protect their best interests.